RJAE5/2433-Discrete-Structures/Assignments/P01_Bitwise/README.md

 ### Instructions

-Fill out `HighBits.dat` or use prefilled numers.
+Fill out `HighBits.dat` or use prefilled numbers.
 Run the program using `./main` and the program will prompt the user for file names, upon which it will use whatever is typed in.
 For the first prompt, the user should type `HighBits.dat`, and for the second prompt, the user should type `Output.dat`.
 The user will then find the output file containing the original integer, the index of it's highest set bit, and a hypothetical number if the next highest bit were set to 1.